luc-tielen/Timing/README.md

 # Timing

-Very compact timing module for quickly testing speed of certain parts of your codebase.
+Very compact timing module for quickly testing the speed of certain parts of your codebase.

 ## Installing